 Working out what’s deeply important to you can take several attempts.
 And it’s not uncommon to reflect on your answers for several days, weeks, even years.
 If you look at a list of suggested values, you will probably identify with most of them.
 So it’s hard to prioritise them down to a core set of just 5 or even 10.

 There are plenty of online questionnaires, card games and other resources available to help with this.
-One easy (and free) option is the core values assessment at the Barrett Values Centre.
+One option, at $19.95, is the core values assessment at the Barrett Values Centre.
 It only takes a few minutes, yet provides a surprisingly detailed summary of what your values mean for you.